 All Just a Dream/Dying Dream: Discussed after Edgeworth makes Klavier and Apollo his apprentices instead of turning them into the police, Apollo openly wonders if he's imagining everything and is actually dying of his head injury when Kristoph threw a cup of tea at his head or whether Klavier actually exists.
 Klavier, horrified by such morbid thinking, is quick to reassure him.

 All Take and No Give: Variant two, with Kristoph as the Giver and Apollo as the Taker.
-Kristoph controls every aspect Apollo's life as he provides the latter with employment and transportation, pays his rent and drives the latter around but Apollo is completely dependent on him and has no one else to turn to when Kristoph physically abuses him.
+Kristoph controls every aspect of Apollo's life as he provides the latter with employment and transportation, pays his rent and drives the latter around but Apollo is completely dependent on him and has no one else to turn to when Kristoph physically abuses him.

 Alone with the Psycho: When Kristoph visits Apollo at his apartment, he doesn't enter the home but he does establish his dominance by nearly opening the front door and kicking it to let Apollo know that he knows he's there.